-Not nearly as touristy as the rest of the region, Gijón is a good place to visit in Asturias for a few hours.
+Not nearly as touristy as the rest of the region, Gijón is a good place to visit for a few hours.
 The city is a nice mixture of modern architecture and old sights.
 It is right by the sea, and there is a lovely beach to walk (or swim, in the warmest months) called San Lorenzo.
-Parque del Cerro de Santa Catalina offers splendid views of the ocean and the bold sculpture “Elogio del Horizonte.”
+This may not be the best among Asturias beaches, but it is a nice place to walk around.

+This has to be the most beautiful small coastal town in Asturias, Spain, and you really should not miss it.
 Cudillero is a lovely fishing village with a small harbor, and plenty of colorful buildings all located on the side of the mountains and overlooking the sea.
 The village is a medina of narrow alleys and pathways, and given how tiny these are, there are virtually no cars.
-Perfect for a stroll and to admire the splendid views.

 Cabo Vidio, Oviñana

 It is located right outside the city of Oviñana, and overlooks the gorgeous Bay of Biscay.
 The views from there are simply breathtaking.
-Various hiking trails start from it – unfortunately I didn’t have time to go on a hike.
-There’s also lots of goats roaming freely, just to add a bit of rough charm to the already incredible scenery.
+Various hiking trails start from it, taking you to a variety of viewpoints where you can enjoy the views in the company of the many goats roaming freely, just to add a bit of rough charm to the already incredible scenery.